Help and support

 - Disability Co-ordinator: Alex Collins

-- SoSS Student Welfare Officer: Philippa Wilson and Joseph Barrett
+- SoSS Student Welfare Officer: Philippa Wilson, Joseph Barrett and Michael Barringer can be contacted via email@example.com

 - University Support Services – there are also a number of specialised support services.
 You will find information about these services in MyManchester.